Getting from Paris to Avignon

 Bus

-As I have written before, owing both to the efficient and easy to use train system and non-competition laws, France does not have a national bus system.
-While taking the bus between international destinations can be a good way to save money if you are traveling on a tight budget (Eurolines has many routes to/from Paris to various cities around Europe), there are no buses in France that travel between regions in France.
+Owing both to the efficient and easy train network and the country’s no-competition laws, France does not have a national bus system.
+While taking the bus between international destinations can be a good way to save money if you are traveling on a tight budget (Eurolines has many routes between Paris and various cities around Europe), there are no buses in France that travel between regions within France.

 >>Read more about Bus Travel in France